sushantjillawar24/sushant-gcp-training/Activity1.README.md

 For availability :

 1. As instances are already present in 2 different zones with nginx web-server installed
-2. Delete one of the instance in one zone
+2. Delete one of the instance group or load more traffic untill the max. no. of instances are created and utilized
 3. Now visiting the same ip again leds us to new vm in another zone.
 4. Thus having no downtime for the end user